damianhakert/damianhakert.github.io/source/handbook/hiring/underperformance.html.md

       would you compare yourself relative to your peers?"
 People are surprisingly honest here.

 By using this process, letting people go should not be a surprise to the person in question, but it should be a surprise to the company.
-If a person does need to be let go, follow the [offboarding steps](/handbook/offboarding/).
+If a person does need to be let go, follow the process for [involuntary termination](/handbook/people-operations/#involuntary-terminations) and the [offboarding steps](/handbook/offboarding/).